reneshbedre/HTSQualC/README.md

 ## Getting Started

 ### Prerequisites
-You need Python 3 to install and run HTSeqQC.
+You need Python 3 (tested on 3.6 and 3.7) to install and run HTSeqQC.
 Following Python 3 packages need to install before running the HTSeqQC.
 If you have not . installed these packages, HTSeqQC will guide you to install them.